gdpr compliance / proxycheck.io

 • = Stored at Stripe but accessible by both proxycheck.io & Stripe

-• = Stored at Stripe and only accessible by Stripe
+• = Stored at Stripe and only accessible to Stripe

 With regards to the GDPR data portability requirements, can I export my data?

-We have made your query statistics, positive detections, whitelists and blacklists exportable through a JSON API so that you can take a copy of your data to use with another data processing company at your convenience.
+We have made your query statistics, positive detections, custom rules, custom lists and CORS domains downloadable and exportable from the dashboard and through JSON API's so that you can take a copy of your data to use with another data processing company at your convenience.

 How seriously do you take personal information security?